tkoksal/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 ***

-In preparing this codebook, *Human Activity Recognition Using Smartphones*[^1] study website was used as a reference.
+In preparing this codebook, [*Human Activity Recognition Using Smartphones*][1] study website was used as a reference.

 ***